AlbinBjerhem/mongoDB_books/documentation/manuelTesting.md

 ## Automatic
 "Write an automated test to verify that the API correctly implements any rate limiting or throttling mechanisms to prevent abuse or excessive use of resources."

+## Motivation
+This test will try to reach the rate limit that is set on the server to simulate a attack or something similar.

 ## Test Steps
 1. **Rate Limit Test**: